Inspiration

 We built a real end-to-end Devvit moderation app, not a mock demo.

-ModTrials can be installed on a subreddit, read real posts/comments, start private trials from native Reddit actions, process bot commands, send private DM results, remove command comments after processing, store minimized evidence in Redis, label outcomes, compare rule safety, and compute launch readiness.
+ModTrials can be installed on a subreddit, read real posts/comments, start private trials from native Reddit actions, process bot commands, deliver private results through DM or Modmail Inbox fallback, remove command comments after processing, store minimized evidence in Redis, clean up evidence when Reddit items are deleted, label outcomes, compare rule safety, and compute launch readiness.

-We are proud that ModTrials occupies a clear product lane:
+We are especially proud that ModTrials occupies a clear product lane:

 Other mod tools help teams act on content.
 ModTrials helps teams prove a rule is safe before it acts on users.

-That makes it useful alongside Automod-style tools, queue tools, and collaborative review tools instead of competing with them directly.
+That makes it useful alongside Automod-style tools, queue tools, AI moderation tools, and collaborative review tools instead of competing with them directly.

 What we learned